xiashj96/Unity-Best-Practice/README.md

 # Unity-Best-Practice
 Some useful tips that I find useful while learning Unity.

+Disclaimer: These tips are not absolute.
+Some of them might be actually bad in some situations, in light of the fact that I am still struggling to learn unity right now.

 ## Scripting

 ###  1. use attribute to attach additional behavior to the methods and variables you create